Grouper/Homework/README.md

-## Distance Between Two Words
+## Sneaking from Word to Word

-Calculate a path from one word to another.
+Find a path from one word to another.
 A step is defined as an alteration of a single letter in the word that produces another valid word

 For example  `bat, man -> (bat, ban, man)`